 Neck pain is a frequently occurring condition that may arise for multiple reasons, such as poor posture and underlying medical ailments.
 Even though most cases of neck pain are not severe, recognizing the symptoms that require medical attention is crucial.
-This article will explore identifying if neck pain is severe and determining the appropriate time to seek medical assistance.
+This article explores identifying if neck pain is severe and determining the appropriate time to seek medical assistance.

 Symptoms of Serious Neck Pain

 If you are experiencing any of the following symptoms in conjunction with your neck pain, it may be a sign of a more serious condition:

 1. Severe pain that does not improve with rest or over-the-counter pain medication.

 2. Pain that travels down the arms or legs (radiating pain)